For best experience please turn on javascript and use a modern browser!

 Observation terrace

-Students make their first observations on the roof terrace with one of the 10cm apochromatic refractors attached to Losmandy-GM-mounts, and photograph them with a special camera.
+Students make their first observations on the roof terrace with one of the 12cm apochromatic refractors attached to Skywatcher AZ-EQ6 mounts and photograph them with a special camera.
 After that they use these pictures to calculate, for example, the depth of a moon crater or the distance to Mars.

 Later in their first year, students can choose a course that involves observations with our big telescopes.
 In our stellar dome we have a 51cm Richey-Chretien Telescope.
-In our solar dome we have a 35cm Meade-Schmidt-Cassegrain, a 10cm Polarex Refractor and a 16cm Secia Refractor.
+In our solar dome we have a 35cm and a 30 cm Meade Schmidt-Cassegrain.
 With these telescopes, the students not only make beautiful images, but also construct spectra and make luminosity comparisons.
 Third-year bachelor students can answer fairly complex research questions using their observations.